-Europe’s oldest library and the oldest library in the English-speaking works is also the oldest non-religious building in Manchester.
+Europe’s oldest library and the oldest library in the English-speaking world is also the oldest non-religious building in Manchester.
 Here Karl Marx and Friedrich Engels devised many of their ideas about how society should be reorganised at a table that still survives in the reading room near a bookcase that was once part of a bed slept in by Bonnie Prince Charlie.
 Regular tours take place as a two-parter with Manchester Cathedral.

 • Address: Chetham’s Library, Long Millgate.
 Victoria Metrolink stop.